skx/rss2email/README.md

      $ rss2email import feeds.opml

-The list of feeds can be displayed via the `list` subcommand:
+The list of feeds can be displayed via the `list` subcommand (note that adding the `-verbose` flag will fetch each of the feeds and that will be slow):

-     $ rss2email list
+     $ rss2email list [-verbose]

 Finally you can remove an entry from the feed-list via the `delete` sub-command: